nauman-shafique-hashmi/project_robotics_group3/README.md

 - FOV: 160 degrees Diagonally
 - Focal Length: 3.15mm

-### Maths:
+## Maths:
-We used the large checkerboard for Intrinsic Camera Calibration
+ Apart from using AutoRace package that ease the way for us doing Camera Calibration, The concepts of Linear algebra played an important role understanding the calibration.

--Principles of Camera Imaging:
+- Principles of Camera Imaging:
 ![Qian!](/images/1.png "bla")
 Step 1: OpenCV did Harris corner detection first